ZENNER Datahub Howto: Setting up Forwardings using HTTP as an example

 Additional meta information has been hidden in this screenshot for clarity.

-After clicking on “Add new forward rule” you can freely assign a desired designation in the “Name” field in the mask that opens.
+After clicking on “Add new forward rule” you can freely enter a desired name in the “Name” field in the mask that opens.
 “AMQP” is selected as the type.
-Furthermore, the destination URL of the broker must be entered.
+You must also enter the broker’s target URL.
 This is made up as follows:

-The forwarding must then be activated for the desired devices (see Section 3: Assigning the forwarding)
+You then need to assign the forwarding to the desired devices (see section 3: Assigning the forwarding)

 A suitable AMQP client is required to be able to receive the messages.